-Why is Ethereum switching to PoS?
+Why did Ethereum switch to PoS?

 One reason for that is the minimum hardware requirements to run a PoS validator node are significantly cheaper and easier to access for the average user than the advanced computer hardware needed to be a crypto miner.
-Staking, unlike mining, can be done on everyday computers or laptops, and so it removes the need for electricity-guzzling mining equipment.
-Because it's more accessible, it also means there's a strong possibility the new 2.0 system will attract more node operators.
+Ethereum staking, unlike mining, can be done on everyday computers or laptops, and so it removes the need for electricity-guzzling mining equipment.
+Because it's more accessible, it also means there's a strong possibility the new system will attract more node operators.
 That, in turn, will help boost the new network's decentralization.

 Rollups involve batching dozens of transactions together off the main chain, creating a cryptographic proof for them (evidence of their validity) and then submitting that to the main chain.

-How does ethereum staking work?
+How does Ethereum staking work?